I am the founder and director of the EDSK think tank.

 I have spent over 15 years in the world of education.
 I began my career teaching A-level Psychology at one of the country’s leading state schools, having gained a BSc in Psychology from the University of Birmingham and an MSc in Child Development from the Institute of

 After three years in teaching, I moved into politics to work on policy development and research across the education, skills and welfare sector.
-This included roles at think-tanks such as Policy Exchange and the Social Market Foundation, Pearson, G4S, a leading professional body and also spending a short time working for an MP.
+This included roles at think tanks such as Policy Exchange and the Social Market Foundation, Pearson, G4S, a leading professional body and working for an MP.

 I subsequently spent two years as an advisor to ministers at the Department for Education, first under Michael Gove and then Nicky Morgan, where I helped to design and deliver new policies as well as improve existing ones.

 After leaving the Department for Education, I spent two years teaching at a Sixth Form College and then moved back into education policy and research, first at the Reform think tank and then at Policy Exchange.

 I have also written extensively for publications such as the TES and have appeared on numerous media outlets including the BBC News Channel, BBC Radio 4 Today, BBC Radio 5 Live and TalkRADIO.